-Download your 1.3 Rant Worksheet to have it in front of you while reading these directions.
-The goal of this assignment is to gently walk you through and refresh your memory on writing basic opinion essays.
-Many tips here can help throughout this course with other essays you will write.
+Download your 1.3 Rant Worksheet so you have it in front of you while reading these directions.
+The goal of this assignment is to gently walk you through and refresh your memory about writing a basic opinion essay.
+Many of the tips here can help you throughout this course with other essays you will write.
 Save this document someplace special, next to your heart...I mean, hard drive!
 Right!

 Why did the topic catch my attention?
-When you're asked this, it means we want to hear about the significance of your chosen topic to you, personally.
+When you're asked this, it means we want to hear about the significance of this topic to you, personally.
 Did something happen to you or someone you know, that relates to the topic?
 What happened?
 Is it something you've been interested in for a long time?
 Why?
 Is it a topic that you know is important and are curious about?
 Why do you think it's important?
 What are you curious about?